Updated on

 Asthma is a chronic condition affecting the lungs.
-When in contact with a trigger, the muscles around the airways constrict and inflammation and mucus in the airways make breathing difficult, known as an asthma attack.
+When in contact with a trigger, the muscles around the airways constrict, and inflammation and mucus in the airways make breathing difficult, causing an asthma attack.
 There is no cure for asthma, and untreated asthma attacks can be life-threatening, but there are many effective treatments that help manage and control this condition.

 Asthma is the most common chronic condition among children.
 Children with asthma are extra sensitive to triggers as their smaller airways are easily affected by swelling and mucus.
 Approximately 50% of children “outgrow” asthma once they reach adolescence, though it may return in adulthood.